Concordium/concordium.github.io/source/shared/net/mobile-wallet/setup-mobile-wallet.rst

 #.
 Open the Mobile wallet, read and accept the Terms and Conconditions.

 #.
-Create a six-digit passcode.
-If you would rather use a full password, you can decide to do so as well.
+Create a six-digit passcode or use a full password.

 #.
 Decide whether or not you want to enable biometrics.